Amanarun2907/mlproject/README.md

 - using your details about repository and branch [integrate github with aws ]
 - select deploy provider as AWS elastic beanstalk
 - in case you find problem in deployment just delete the app.py file .
+- if you made some changes in github then please click on the release change .
 ![1756101913719](image/README/1756101913719.png)